fletchermoore/AnkiNotebooks/README.md

 ===

-The ultimate goal of this project is so that I can quickly add and update large sets of flashcards via MS Word.
+The ultimate goal of this project is so that I can quickly add and update large sets of flashcards via Microsoft Word.
 You may find it helpful if you are studying for medical school tests or the like, since creating the flashcards as I show in my example is vastly faster than individually adding them to Anki.
 I can almost create them real-time during a lecture (with some editing afterwards).